 Both termites and carpenter ants are famous for their ability to destroy wood and most of the cellulose media.
-Therefore, it might lead someone to understand that carpenter ants and termites are closely related.
-In fact, they are closely related in terms of insects (same taxonomic class), but in two taxonomic orders.
-Their habits and habitats would be important to understand most of the differences between them.
+Although they are closely related in terms of taxonomic class (insect), they belong to two taxonomic orders.
+Moreover, understanding their habits and habitats would also help us to understand the difference between carpenter ants and termites.

 Carpenter ants are members of the Genus: Camponotus of Family: Formicidae in Order: Hymenoptera.
-There are more than one thousand species of carpenter ants distributed in many places of the world.
-This many number of species for one particular genus is a real speciality about the carpenter ants.
+There are more than one thousand species of carpenter ants distributed in many places in the world.
+This high number of species for one particular genus is a real speciality about the carpenter ants.
 Their high ecological adaptability could be one of the reasons for their extraordinary diversification.
-Carpenter ants could be found in many habitats including dead woods, moist woods, tree roots, tree stumps, tree logs, and many other places.
-Sometimes they are found living inside soil, especially when parts of trees are buried.
-Carpenter ants could be found at both inside and outside of many types of wood.
+Carpenter ants can be found in many habitats including dead woods, moist woods, tree roots, tree stumps, tree logs, and many other places.
+Sometimes they also live inside the soil, especially when parts of trees are buried.
+Furthermore, we can observe carpenter ants in both inside and outside of many types of wood.

 Another special characteristic of carpenter ants is that they do not feed on the wood although they destroy wood they inhabit.
 After destroying the habitat, the remnants are fine dust of wood called frass.

 Carpenter ants have a symbiotic relationship with a bacteria known as Blochmannia.
 Wolbachia is another bacterial symbiotic organism of the carpenter ants.
 The ant provides the living environment for bacteria, while they get biosynthesized essential amino acids and nutrients from the microorganism in return.
 Carpenter ants develop wings as they grow into the last stage of the lifecycle, the reproductive age.